Image courtesy of Jake Matthews

-Trees Speak to the Soul of Human Beings
+Trees Speak to the Soul

-The whisper of a breeze in their leaves or the sight of ants marching in a straight line up or down their trunks remind us of the magic of nature that trees embody.
+The whisper of a breeze in their leaves or the sight of ants marching in a straight line up and down their trunks remind us of the magic of nature that trees embody.
 They live for hundreds or even thousands of years, and so we revere them as keepers of past secrets and sentinels of the future.

 Watching their cycles of growth, shedding of leaves, and re-flowering in the spring, people have long perceived trees as powerful symbols of life, death, and renewal.
 Since the beginning of time, humans have had a sense that trees are sentient beings just like us, that they can feel pain, that they bleed when they are hurt.
 Trees even look like us.
 People have a trunk; trees have arms.
 And so we innately feel a deep connection to them.

 Many people say they can feel a tree’s vibrational energy when placing their hand upon its bark.
 With their deep roots, trees carry significant grounding energy.
 We naturally feel peace and serenity when walking in the shade of trees or on a forest trail.

 A recent study shows that trees remove so much pollution from the air that they “prevented 850 human deaths and 670,000 cases of acute respiratory symptoms in 2010 alone.”
 When an insect called the emerald ash borer killed off a significant number of trees in the American Midwest in the 1990’s and 2000’s, rates of human death from cardiovascular and respiratory illness increased.